 The mission of the Department of Global Business Management is to provide an environment of collaborative learning among students, faculty, staff and the greater community for the purpose of creating personal and professional success for all stakeholders.

-The Global Business Management major blends a liberal arts and management education that prepares future professionals for work in business, government, and non-profit organizations in an increasing global environment.
+The Global Business Management major blends a liberal arts and international business management education that prepares future professionals for work in business, government, and non-profit organizations in an increasing global environment.

 The program includes a pre-approved option to take a semester in either Cyprus or Milan, typically during the third year.
 The Capstone Project, completed during the final semester, is a culmination of previous work and focuses on strategic objectives for international expansion.
 One hundred percent of the program’s students participate in an internship of their choosing.

 The program is currently a candidate for accreditation with ACBSP (Accreditation Council for Business Schools and Programs), an internationally recognized organization.